tobifotis/tobifotis/README.md

 # Hi, I'm Tobi 👋

 A student with a solid understanding of continuous integration and continuous deployment (CI/CD) principles.
 I am skilled in cloud development and AWS services.
 Experienced in utilizing Git for version control and Jenkins for CI/CD pipelines.
-Always eager to learn and take on new challenges in the tech world.
+Always eager to learn and take on new challenges.

 ## Skills